4ndym00r3/power/README.md

 I've forked this from KieranC's power meter (https://github.com/kieranc/power) which was forked from yfory's power meter: (https://github.com/yfory/power).

-He uses a capacitor/resistor for the LDR, whereas KieranC uses a transistor based circuit instead to provide a digital on/off signal which I also used.
+yfory used a capacitor/resistor for the LDR, whereas KieranC used a transistor based circuit instead to provide a digital on/off signal which I also used.
 KieranC also interfaces directly to EmonCMS which provides an easy solution to graph power monitoring and provide cumulative and instananeous power readouts via the EmonCMS UI.
-You can run this locally on a Raspberry Pi or use the cloud solution which is what I decided to do.
+EmonCMS is an open source energy monitoring solution provided by the OpenEnergyMonitor project (see https://openenergymonitor.org/).
+You can run EmonCMS locally on a Raspberry Pi or use the cloud solution which is what I decided to do.
 You need to pay for a feed, though this is pretty cheap at around £1 per feed per year.

 # Requirements
 * Raspberry Pi